camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/protocol/polling.md

 description: The HTTP Polling Connector polls an endpoint at regular intervals, enabling periodic data fetching as an intermediate step in your BPMN processes.
 ---

 The **HTTP Polling Connector** polls an endpoint at regular intervals, enabling periodic data fetching as an intermediate step in your BPMN processes.
-This connector is built on top of the [REST Connector](../protocol/rest.md), ensuring consistent functionality and reliability.
+This Connector is built on top of the [REST Connector](../protocol/rest.md), ensuring consistent functionality and reliability.

 :::caution
 If you use the HTTP Polling Connector, ensure you do not have any instance variable named in the list below: